 - You miss certain social rituals such as sharing food with friends or family, eating certain foods, or eating out with friends.

-For others, complications or a slow recovery from surgery or all the follow-up visits may conflict with the hope that everything was going to be better and easier afterward.
+Complications, or a slow recovery from surgery, or all the follow-up visits may conflict with the hope that everything was going to be better and easier afterward.

-At first, you will feel full very quickly, sometimes after just a few bites of solid food.
+At first, you will feel full very quickly, often after just a few bites of solid food.
 The reason is that your new stomach pouch will hold only a tablespoonful of food soon after surgery.
-Even when your pouch is larger, it will not hold more than about 1 cup of chewed food.
-(A normal stomach can hold up to 4 cups of chewed food.)
+Even when your pouch is larger, it will not hold more than about 1 cup (240 milliliters) of chewed food.
+A normal stomach can hold up to 4 cups (1 liter) of chewed food.

-Once you are eating solid food, each bite must be chewed very slowly and completely -- up to 20 or 30 times.
-Food must be smooth or puréed before swallowing.
+Once you are eating solid food, each bite must be chewed very slowly and completely, up to 20 or 30 times.
+Food must be a smooth or puréed texture before swallowing.